-Here, $\epsilon_{it}$ follows standard logistic distribution.
-Let $v_{it} = \lambda_{0, i}'\gamma_{0, t} $, assume that the innovation term $\{\epsilon_{it}\}_{1\leq i\leq N, 1\leq t\leq T}$ are independent across both $i$ and $t$, and are strictly exogenous.
-By Assumption~\ref{assumption:regularity_pre}\ref{item:smoothing_pre} we can conclude that conditional on $\mc{V}$, $\{X_{it}\}_{1\leq t\leq T}$ is a time-inhomogeneous Markov process with transition matrices whose entries are uniformly bounded away from zero.
+Here, $\epsilon_{it}$ follows a standard logistic distribution.
+Let $v_{it} = \lambda_{0, i}'\gamma_{0, t} $, and assume that the innovation terms $\{\epsilon_{it}\}_{1\leq i\leq N, 1\leq t\leq T}$ are independent across both $i$ and $t$ and are strictly exogenous.
+By Assumption~\ref{assumption:regularity_pre}\ref{item:smoothing_pre}, we conclude that, conditional on $\mc{V}$, $\{X_{it}\}_{1\leq t\leq T}$ is a time-inhomogeneous Markov process with transition matrices whose entries are uniformly bounded away from zero.
 Furthermore, by verifying Doeblin's condition, it follows that $\{X_{it}\}_{1\leq t\leq T}$ is $\phi$-mixing with exponential decay rate.
-We recommend readers interested in nonlinear time series models to refer to \citet{de2011dynamic} and \citet{truquet2023strong} for more details. \end{example}
+We recommend the interested reader in nonlinear time series models to refer to \citet{de2011dynamic} and \citet{truquet2023strong} for more details. \end{example}

-The Assumption~\ref{assumption:conditional_independence_RSC}\ref{item:conditional_variability_RSC} imposes that even after controlling for the set of latent factors, $\mathcal{V}$, $X_{it}$ preserves sufficient variation.
-Notably, by applying Schur's decomposition, we directly obtain:
+Assumption~\ref{assumption:conditional_independence_RSC}\ref{item:conditional_variability_RSC} imposes that, even after controlling for the set of latent factors $\mathcal{V}$, $X_{it}$ preserves sufficient variation.
+Notably, by applying the Schur decomposition, we directly obtain that